-- Sitting at the bar is prohibited.
-Bars are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
-Bars that fail to prohibit such loitering may be prohibited from offering take-out services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - Bars shall utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - Bars serving carry-out orders must designate areas for ordering that are at least six feet apart.
+- Bars are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
+Bars that fail to prohibit such loitering may be prohibited from offering take-out services. - Service and sales of alcoholic beverages shall only occur between the hours of 6 a.m. and 1 a.m.
+All bars must be closed by 1 a.m.
+Therefore, the hours of permissible operation shall be 6 a.m. to 1 a.m. - Bars shall utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - Bars serving carry-out orders must designate areas for ordering that are at least six feet apart.
 These areas should be clearly marked on the floor for customer convenience.
 Marks should also indicate six foot distances between patrons waiting in line to order.
-Items sold through carry-out shall not be consumed onpremises. - o Outdoor live entertainment is only allowed with a special event permit. - o Dance clubs are prohibited. - Bars or other establishments with a state AR-Conditional permit may operate as standard restaurants under these guidelines, regardless of their use designation by the city of New Orleans.
-These establishments must adhere to all of the restaurant guidelines set forth herein and in the Comprehensive Zoning Ordinance. - Breweries, Microbreweries, Distilleries and Microdistilleries shall be allowed to open with social distancing at 25% of indoor permitted occupancy or 50 people, whichever is fewer, and 100% of outdoor permitted occupancy or 50 people, whichever is fewer, and they must follow the State Fire Marshal guidelines for Restaurants Cafes Bars.
+Items sold through carry-out shall not be consumed onpremises. - Live entertainment is allowed only with a capacity of 50% (maximum of 150 seated patrons) following the rules set forth on pages 18-21. - o Dance clubs are prohibited. - o No more than 10 individuals may sit at one table. - o Bar areas and bar counters at restaurants shall be used for seating/serving purposes only and shall not allow for social gatherings.
+Service may include food or drink. - Face coverings are required at all times for employees and customers except while actively eating or drinking. - Customers must be 21 or older to enter. - o Bars or other establishments with a state AR-Conditional permit may operate as standard restaurants under these guidelines, regardless of their use designation by the city of New Orleans.
+These establishments must adhere to all of the restaurant guidelines set forth herein and in the Comprehensive Zoning Ordinance. - o Breweries, Microbreweries, Distilleries and Microdistilleries shall be allowed to open with social distancing at 50% indoor capacity and 100% of outdoor permitted occupancy (maximum of 250 seated patrons) and they must follow the State Fire Marshal guidelines for "Restaurants Cafes Bars."